Vuzix Corporation Inc. (VUZI) Price Performance: A Comparative Analysis with Competitors

 Investors have been left with mixed emotions regarding the stock price performance over the year, as it’s been a mixed bag.
-The metric has seen a significant gain of 28.85% since the start of this calendar year.
-Looking back over the last six months, we can see a weaker performance of 30.28%.
-Over the past 30 days, the price of VUZI has leaped by -6.57%.
-And in the last five days, it has fallen by -7.86%.
+The metric has seen a significant gain of 57.14% since the start of this calendar year.
+Looking back over the last six months, we can see a weaker performance of 39.17%.
+Over the past 30 days, the price of VUZI has fallen by 16.97%.
+And in the last five days, it has surged by 12.38%.

 Sponsored